gatsbyjs/gatsby/docs/blog/2019-03-22-introducing-gatsby-preview-beta/index.md

 ## What’s new with Gatsby Preview beta

 For the beta version of Gatsby Preview, we focused on adding a UI over the existing functionality, made the initial set-up less manual, and added ways for your team to get involved.
-In beta, we’ll only be supporting Gatsby sites managed through the Contentful CMS with support for other CMS’s coming soon.
+In beta, we’ll only be supporting Gatsby sites managed through the Contentful CMS with support for other CMS platforms coming soon.

 ### Easier set up